groovy-tutorial/groovy-tutorial/book/parts/03_Operators/24_EqualityOperators.md

 ```

 >The `HashCode` aspect to the annotation indicates that the `hashCode` method is overridden.
 This method generates a hash code[^hash] that aids in identifying an instance of the class.

+Check out the chapter on Relational Operators as the `compareTo` mo

 [^hash]: See <http://en.wikipedia.org/wiki/Java_hashCode()>